-Iconic, persuasive, and often controversial influences highlight the beginning of what would be the soundtrack of a lifetime marked by integrative campaigning for political and social change.
+Life as Art/Art as Life: Iconic, persuasive, and often controversial influences highlight the beginning of what would become the soundtrack of a lifetime marked by integrative campaigning for political, environmental, and social justice.

 Reies Lopez Tijerina (1026-2015) and Cesar Chavez (1927-1993), were among the many activists Rita exposed her son to.
 Tijerina was a civil rights activist and founder of Alianza de Pueblos Libres (The Alliance of Free Pueblos) also know as La Alianza de Mercedes (The Alliance of Federal Land Grants).
 Chavez was a union leader and labor organizer who founded the National Farm Workers Association and succeeded in raising salaries and improving working conditions for some of the poorest farm workers in America.

 During this time Robby’s mother asked Robby to take Hopper to an American Indian Movement (AIM) encampment in Dené Territory on the Navajo Indian Reservation to meet Dennis Banks (1937-2017), Russell Means (1939-2012), and Lakota Spiritual Leader Leonard Crow Dog.
 Robby was 13.
 At the time, Robby was living with Hopper at the Mabel Dodge Tony Luhan House on the Taos Pueblo Indian Reservation in New Mexico.
 This trip with Hopper through Pueblo, Apache, and Dené Territory would be the first of many he would make on behalf of the movement.